-The Student Conduct Committee Hearing and the Administrative Hearing are educational processes and are not a legal in nature.
+The Student Conduct Committee Hearing and the Administrative Hearing Hearing process is are educational processes and are not a legal in nature process, it is an educational process.
 Formal rules of process, procedure and/or technical rules of evidence, such as are applied in criminal or civil court, are not used in Student Code of Conduct proceedings.

 a.
-Hearing Notification: the University will notify the charged student via email of the date, time and location of the hearing no less than five days in advance of the hearing.
+Hearing Notification: the University will notify the charged student via email of the

+- date, time and location of the hearing no less than five days in advance of the hearing.
 This notification will also advise the charged student of his or her rights in the student conduct process.
-If the time or date of the Hearing is not convenient to the charged student, the charged student must submit a written request to reschedule the hearing to

-- the Dean of Students Office within two business days of the date of the notice. - b.
+If the time or date of the Hearing is not convenient to the charged student, the charged student must submit a written request to reschedule the hearing to the Dean of Students Office within two business days of the date of the notice. - b.
 Complainant/Victim Hearing Notification: the University will notify the complainant/victim via email of the date, time and location of the hearing no less than five days in advance of the hearing.
-This notification will also advise the complainant/victim of his or her rights in the student conduct process, including but not limited to, the right to submit a list of questions, the right to submit a victim impact statement, the right to request a copy of his or her record, and the right to provide information in a separate room from the charged student. - c.
-Pre-Hearing Information: the University will make available, upon request by the charged student and or the complainant/victim, pre-hearing information including a copy of the hearing procedures, copies of records that will be presented by the University at the hearing, and a list of potential University witnesses.
+This notification will also advise the complainant/victim of his or her rights in the student conduct process, including but not limited to, the right to submit a list of questions, the right to submit a victim impact statement, the right to request a copy of his or her record, and the right to provide information in a separate room from the charged student. - a.c.
+Pre-hearing Hearing information-Informationnotice: the University will make available, upon request by the charged student and or the complainant/victim, pre-hearing information including a copy of the hearing procedures, and copies of records that will be presented by the University at the hearing, and a list of potential University witnesses.
 The pre-hearing information will be available at least three business days in advance of the hearing at the Dean of Students Office.
-The charged student must provide the Dean of Students Office with a list of potential witnesses and copies of any records that he or she will present at the hearing at least three business days in advance of the hearing. - d.
+The charged student must provide the Dean of Students Office with a list of potential witnesses and copies of any records that he or she will present at the hearing at least three business days in advance of the hearing. - b.d.
 Failure to appear: if either the charged student or the complainant/victim fail to appear, the hearing will proceed in the absence of those persons. - e.
 Closed Hearings: hearings are closed to the public and only the charged student, victim/complainant where authorized, and advisors may attend.
-Witnesses may not be present in the proceedings except to provide information when called upon. - f.
-Student Advisor / Student Advocate: - i.
-Student Advisor: a charged student and complainant/ victim are each entitled to have any one person at the hearing to serve as his or her advisor.
-The Charged Student and complainant/ victim may each consult with his or her advisor during the hearing process.
-However, this consultation must take place in a manner that does not disrupt the proceedings.
-The advisor shall not speak on behalf of the student, question witnesses or present information.
-The advisor shall not serve as a witness.
-The name and role of the advisor must be provided to the Dean of Students Office in writing at least three business days prior to the scheduled meeting/hearing.
-If the advisor is an attorney, this must be disclosed at that time, as the University attorney must also be present at the meeting/hearing. - ii.
-Student Advocate: a student advocate is an individual appointed by the Student Government Association President.
-The student advocate is available upon request to assist students with information regarding university policies, the student conduct process and appeal procedures. - g.
-Role of the Hearing Administrator or Student Conduct Committee Chair: the Hearing Administrator or Student Conduct Committee Chair will preside over the hearing, be responsible for the order and decorum of the hearing, and will ensure that the hearing procedures are followed.
-At his or her discretion, the Hearing Administrator or Student Conduct Committee Chair may: - i.
-Accept information for consideration. - ii.
-Make determinations regarding requests for postponements. - iii.
-Make determinations as to procedural questions.
-Make procedural modifications for purposes of expediting a process or in the interest of fairness or safety. - iv.
-Exclude repetitious or irrelevant information. - v.
-Dismiss any person who is disorderly, disruptive, or non-compliant. - vi.
-Take any other appropriate action deemed necessary. - h.
-Self-Incriminating statements: the charged student will not be compelled to make self-incriminating statements.
-Any information shared by the charged student or
+Witnesses may not be present in the proceedings except to provide information when called upon. - c.
+Confidentiality: all hearings shall be closed to the public and confidential.
+Only the Representative of the Dean of Students Office, the charged student, the complainant, their advisors and any witnesses may be present at the hearing.